 - Setting up for a surprise birthday party.

 Using TaskRabbit can be a great way to make extra money to pay off debt, especially if you live in a big city.
 You can fill out a profile and set your rates for certain tasks and let people know your availability.
 Clients can choose you for a task and once the task is completed, they can review you.
 Having positive reviews can help attract more clients.

 If you’re grappling with the burden of debt, you may be forced to cut back in some areas.
-However, there is another way you can tackle debt — through earning more.
+But there is another way you can tackle debt — through earning more.
 In today’s interconnected world, there are more opportunities to make more money in a variety of ways.